 The existence of a hiatus hernia favors gastroesophageal reflux, although it is not its only cause.

 All those situations that involve an increase in intra-abdominal pressure (obesity, pregnancy, certain types of physical exercise) also favor reflux.

 What are the symptoms of gastroesophageal reflux?

-Burning or burning (“heartburn” in medical terms), which ascends from the stomach into the throat, is the main symptom of GER.
+Burning (“heartburn” in medical terms), which ascends from the stomach into the throat, is the main symptom of GER.
 It may be associated with the passage of acidic or bitter foods from the stomach to the mouth

 It usually gets worse after meals, especially with foods that favor sphincter relaxation or with dietary excesses.
 In many cases, it also gets worse during nighttime rest or when the trunk is flexed.